learn-co-curriculum/dsc-sql-database-data-types/README.md

 | Hannah |  Tabby  |  two  |
 | Lil' Bub |  American Shorthair  |  5.5  |

 Did we intend age to be represented as a whole-number, a word, or a decimal?
 If we asked you to add up the ages of all the dogs you could simply convert the 'two' to 2 in your head, but your database can't do that.
 It doesn't have that ability because the logic involved in converting a word into a number would be dense and inefficient.
 What about different languages?
 What about different spellings?
 Capitalization, typos, or different hyphenation conventions?
 These are just some reasons this might start to get crazy.
-In other words, because databases are designed to store large amounts of data, they are very concerned with storing, accessing, and acting upon that data as efficiently, and normally, as possible.
+In other words, because databases are designed to store large amounts of data, they are very concerned with storing, accessing, and acting upon that data as efficiently and normally as possible.

 Typing gives us the ability to perform all kinds of operations with predictable results.
 For instance, the ability to perform Math operations like SUM - i.e. summing integers - doesn't just depend on everything being an integer of some sort but would also expect it.
 If you tried, for example,  to SUM all of the dogs in the above table, SQLite would actually attempt to convert, or cast, their type to something it can SUM.
 It would try to convert anything it can to an INTEGER and ignore alpha characters.
 This can lead to real problems.
 Without typing, our data might get complicated and messy, and it would be difficult to ask the database questions about large sets of data.